 - Use an offset spatula to spread the whipped coffee layer onto the cream cheese layer.

 - Refrigerate for at least an hour before serving.

-Disclaimer: These posts and recipes are part of the week long event, #SummerDessertWeek but all opinions are 100% mine!
-We would like Thank our amazing sponsors: Dixie Crystals and Circulon.
+Disclaimer: These posts and recipes are part of the week-long event, #SummerDessertWeek but all opinions are 100% mine!
+We would like to thank our amazing sponsors: Dixie Crystals and Circulon.
 These wonderful sponsors provided the prize packs for our giveaways and also sent samples and products to the #SummerDessertWeek bloggers to use in their recipes.